 One interesting thing about the economy is that relatively large numbers of people worked from their home: 100.00% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Jenner’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Jenner’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small town, Jenner does not have a public transit system used by locals to get to and from work.